-Officials from each of the participating institutions was interviewed using questions and the score table in Appendix 2.
+Officials from each of the participating institutions was interviewed using questions and the community involvement in climate change adaptation.

-Objective 3 of the study was to analyze the opportunities in the institutional landscape that enhance community involvement in climate change adaptation.
 The study viewed institutional landscape as institutions within a given geographical area and the linkages that exist between them, the linkages can be vertical and horizontal.
 The vertical linkages connect a lower level to a slightly higher level and horizontal linkages connect institutions within the same geographical level.
 For this study, institutions in the same geographical area and the linkages they exhibit were studied.